dbonates/PlayAlways/README.md

 ## The future

-**The future has come too fast!** While I was writing this README.md, a friend called [@insidegui](https://github.com/insidegui) just boosted this idea to a real and elegant Mac app, which resides on top bar, with handy shortcuts!
+**The future has arrived (too fast)!** While I was writing this README.md, a friend called [@insidegui](https://github.com/insidegui) just boosted this idea to a real and elegant Mac app, which resides on top bar, with handy shortcuts!
 Check it out:

 [PlayAlways App](https://github.com/insidegui/PlayAlways)